UPDATE: We have addressed problems with these three old apps on macOS 10.13 and 10.14. See our announcement here and

 - Older versions of FontLab Studio (5.1.4 and earlier) and TransType Pro 3 cannot be installed on High Sierra and later.
-If installed, they cannot launch on High Sierra.
+If installed, they cannot launch on these operating systems.

-- If you installed one of these older appsprior to High Sierra upgrade, you will see this error message:
+- If you installed one of these older apps prior to your OS upgrade, you will see this error message:

 - “Error while writing license file /Library/Preferences/[name of license file].
 Please make sure that you have rights to write to the folder and that such a file doesn’t already exist.
 Otherwise your license will be lost but your Activation key will be marked as used.”

-- If installed fresh after High Sierra upgrade (or if the license file is removed), you will see this error message:
+- If installed fresh after OS upgrade (or if the license file is removed), you will see this error message:

 - “Error initializing license system.
 Bad or missing or expired RLM license (-130)…”